techaploog/image-submission/README.md

 This `protoype` is COMPLETED.

 ## Objective
-Collect images and build dataset for automated stock counting system.
+To collect images and build dataset for automated stock counting system.
+Allow our production staffs to submit physical stock result with images, faster.

 **using** : Express - React and Node.